elimu-ai/analytics/README.md

 ## Assessment Events

-The various types of _Assessment Events_ are handled by the Android receivers at [app/src/main/java/ai/elimu/analytics/receiver](app/src/main/java/ai/elimu/analytics/receiver).
+The various types of _assessment events_ are handled by the Android receivers at [app/src/main/java/ai/elimu/analytics/receiver](app/src/main/java/ai/elimu/analytics/receiver).

+An _assessment event_ is an event that involves testing of whether or not the student is able to master a concept.
+For example; A word is sounded out, and the student is asked select the corresponding written text amongst a list of alternatives (multiple choice).

   * WordAssessmentEvent
   * LetterAssessmentEvent